pbenettin/TracerExperiment_WATSON/readme.md

 We considered a plot of 3 m<sup>2</sup> (square of 1.75 m x 1.75 m) at the Training School venue ([see on Google Map](https://maps.app.goo.gl/LWNWN5TZWTygcvvv9)).
 The plot was basically flat, with just a very mild south-facing slope.

 We used 3 tracers to label the water:
-- **Brilliant Blue dye**, to visually see the spatial distribution of the tracer along transects
+- **Brilliant Blue dye**, to visually see the spatial distribution of the tracer
 - **NaCl**, to measure the resulting pulse in Electrical Conductivity (EC) through EC sensors that measure at high temporal resolution
 - **Deuterium**, to see the tracer in soil profiles analysed for their water isotope composition